sokolgj19/holbertonschool-simple_shell/README.md

 # Simple Shell
-**“The Gates of Shell” – A UNIX command line interpreter built in C.**
+**"The Gates of Shell" – A UNIX command line interpreter built in C.**

 This project was developed as part of the Holberton School curriculum to understand how a shell works under the hood.